andreafalletti/hyprland-/Advanced-config.md

 forces the window not to have blur

 ### nofocus
-forces the window to never recieve focus
+forces the window to never receive focus

 # Animations
 animations are declared with the `animation` keyword.
 They can also be declared using a legacy way, but we will not cover that here.